-Logos.com has published Strack-Billerbeck’s Commentary on the New Testament from the Talmud and the Midrash (published in the 1920s) in German; it will bring out the English translation later in 2021.
+Logos.com has published Strack-Billerbeck’s Commentary on the New Testament from the Talmud and the Midrash (published in the 1920s) in German; it will bring out the English translation in November, 2021.
 For years I’ve said this should be translated!
 And despite its flaws it’s still unequaled, and the price of $149 for the English-only version is a steal.

 Its benefits: it is a compilation of a massive number of Jewish texts, arranged in the order of the New Testament canon.
 For example, I have used the comments from volume 1 on Matthew 4:17, where they have a section about the kingdom of God in Judaism.

 First, the reader of S-B might conclude that Judaism was one monolithic whole, not take into account the differences between one group and another or the changes that took place in Judaism throughout the centuries.
 So if they located a parallel to the New Testament in a 6th century AD tradition, they assumed that Judaism had not evolved over half a millennium, even though it demonstrably did – particularly with the destruction of the Temple in AD 70 and the launch of rabbinic Judaism.
 In my own case, in my studies of the “kingdom of God”, at Matthew 4:17 – S-B puts a lot of weight on a quotation from the Midrash Rabbah of Exodus 23 (84c), which understands the “kingdom of God” as the yoke that the Jew takes upon himself, the obligation to obey the Torah.
 This has almost nothing to do with Jesus’ use of the phrase; no wonder, since the Midrash Rabbah is from the early medieval period!
 S-B and others abound with such grave anachronisms.
 This is the same trap into which fell Alfred Edersheim with his Life and Times of Jesus the Messiah and The Temple.